 Riverboat casinos are a popular form of entertainment all along the Mississippi River and its tributaries.
 As this mighty river flows across many different state lines, you can find these historic paddleboat gaming hubs in Illinois, Iowa, Louisiana and Mississippi.
 Despite the rise of online casino games and futuristic high-end land-based casino resorts, this piece of gambling history has prevailed.
 Let’s look at the history of riverboat casinos and where you can find them in America today.

 With so many rivers running through America, why is it that you can’t tell the story of riverboat casinos without the Mississippi River?
-The Mississippi is the second-longest river in North America, flowing 2,350 miles from its source at Lake Itasca, Minnesota, through the center of the US to the Gulf of Mexico – was the center of economic activity in the South in the 19th century.
-Long before the days of online casinos, this part of the world was known for the paddle steamers that used to cruise up and down this mighty river.
-So before you start spinning the next online slot or join a live casino, let’s get into the history of riverboat gambling.
+The Mississippi is the second-longest river in North America.
+It flows 2,350 miles from its source at Lake Itasca, Minnesota, through the center of the US to the Gulf of Mexico.
+This part of the world was known for the paddle steamers that used to cruise up and down this mighty river.
+It makes sense that riverboat gambling started here; after all, the river was the center of economic activity in the South in the 19th century.

 A quick history of riverboat gambling